-Available international data on cassava utilization in China is unreliable, but it is clear that animal (especially swine, but also cattle, fish and silkworm) feed is associated with each of the cassava production systems.
-Exports and starch production as well as less traditional industrial and processing uses are associated with collective production and the state farms, while direct human consumption is associated with private production and the collective sector in poorer areas.
-Machine cultivation is associated with a portion of the extensive plantings between 100 m and 300 m above sea level.
-Between 300 m and 1,000 m, cassava is grown in rotation with dryland crops as far as 30°N. Most cassava in China is unirrigated, but the climate provides adequate moisture in most years and locations.
-This is especially true in the south where fall-planted cassava is common.35 short (10-15 cm) with minimal selection.
-Planting is fairly deep (up to 10 cm and horizontal).
-Germination varies considerably by location but is frequently very poor and strands are not uniform.
-Land preparation is generally acceptable and is done manually, by draft animal or tractor-drawn implements.36
+Available international data on cassava utilization in China is unreliable but it is clear that animal (especially swine but also cattle fish and silkworm) feed is associated with each of the cassava production systems Exports and starch production as well as less traditional industrial and processing uses are associated with collective production and the state farms while direct human consumption is associated with private production and the collective sector in poorer areas Machine cultivation is associated with a portion of the extensive plantings between 100 m and 300 m above sea Between 300 m and 1 000 m cassava is grown in rotation with level dryland crops as far as 30°N Most cassava in China is unirrigated but the climate provides adequate moisture in most years and locations This is especially true in the south where fall-planted cassava is common 35

-Cassava is cultivated year round in South China, with the principal plantings concentrated in spring and fall.
-The planting material may be either freshly cut stakes or stored material.
-Storage is practiced by cutting long stakes which may either be left in the sun in bundles or placed under trees.
-Cuttings are fairly
+Cassava is cultivated year round in South China with the principal plantings concentrated in spring and fall.
+The planting material may be either freshly cut stakes or stored material Storage is practiced by cutting long stakes which may either be left in the sun in bundles or placed under trees.
+Cuttings are fairly short (10 15 cm) with minimal selection Planting is fairly deep (up to 10 cm and horizontal) Germination varies considerably by location but is frequently very poor and strands are not uniform Land preparation is generally acceptable and is done manually by draft animal or tractor-diawn implements 36